-It is sad to think that humans were partly or mostly responsible for the elimination of this creature.
+It is sad to think that humans were partly or primarily responsible for the elimination of this creature.
 However, it was a natural enemy of humans who had to defend themselves, or else they could become the saber-toothed tiger’s next meal.

 Saber-Toothed Tiger in the Zoo

 The saber-toothed tiger is an extinct mammal so it cannot be found in any modern zoo.
-However, there is an full scale, realistically-looking, animatronics (robotic) puppet that is a saber-toothed tiger in a show called Ice Age Encounters at the La Brea Tar Pits Museum.
-[Before going, be sure to check first to see if the museum is open, as it closed temporarily due to the pandemic.]View all 84 animals that start with S
+However, there is a full scale, realistically-looking, animatronics (robotic) puppet that is a saber-toothed tiger in a show called Ice Age Encounters at the La Brea Tar Pits Museum.
+[Before going, be sure to check first to see if the museum is open, as it closed temporarily due to the pandemic.]View all 293 animals that start with S

 Saber-Toothed Tiger FAQs (Frequently Asked Questions)